vasilis-exo/magnolia-spa/README-host-in-light-module.md

 # Deploy your SPA - IN A LIGHT MODULE

 (This README is for the special case of deploying a SPA in a light module.
-For most purposes hosting a SPA elsewhere is a best practice, as described in the main [README](README.md) file)
+For most purposes hosting a SPA on it's own server is a best practice, and provides a better development experience.
+This is described in the main [README](README.md) file.)

+(This method of deployment ***in this demo project*** is not actively maintained.)

 Build and deploy the SPA to make it available for editing.